Padding (cryptography): Zero padding

-Zero padding may not be reversible if the original file ends with one or more zero bytes, making it impossible to distinguish between plaintext data bytes and padding bytes.
+Zero padding may not be reversible if the original file ends with one or more zero bytes, which makes it impossible to distinguish between plaintext data bytes and padding bytes.
 It may be used when the length of the message can be derived out-of-band.
 It is often applied to binary encoded strings (null-terminated string) as the null character can usually be stripped off as whitespace.

-Zero padding is sometimes also referred to as "null padding" or "zero byte padding".
+Zero padding is sometimes also referred to as "null padding" or "zero byte padding."
 Some implementations may add an additional block of zero bytes if the plaintext is already divisible by the block size.

 Public key cryptography

 In public key cryptography, padding is the process of preparing a message for encryption or signing using a specification or scheme such as PKCS#1 v2.2, OAEP, PSS, PSSR, IEEE P1363 EMSA2 and EMSA5.
 A modern form of padding for asymmetric primitives is OAEP applied to the RSA algorithm, when it is used to encrypt a limited number of bytes.

 The operation is referred to as "padding" because originally, random material was simply appended to the message to make it long enough for the primitive.
-This form of padding is not secure and is therefore no longer applied.
-A modern padding scheme aims to ensure that the attacker cannot manipulate the plaintext to exploit the mathematical structure of the primitive and will usually be accompanied by a proof, often in the random oracle model, that breaking the padding scheme is as hard as solving the hard problem underlying the primitive.
+This form of padding is not secure and so is no longer applied.
+A modern padding scheme aims to ensure that the attacker cannot manipulate the plaintext to exploit the mathematical structure of the primitive and will usually be accompanied by a proof, often in the random oracle model, that breaking the padding scheme is as difficult as solving the hard problem underlying the primitive.